Hana Ola Healthcare Careers Scholarship

 About the Scholarship

 Nā Puʻuwai is committed to strengthening the health and well-being of our communities by investing in the next generation of healthcare professionals.
-Through the Hana Ola Healthcare Careers Scholarship, we support our mission to grow homegrown practitioners who understand the unique needs and values of our island communities.
+Through the Hana Ola Healthcare Careers Scholarship, we support our mission to home grow practitioners who understand the unique needs and values of our island communities.

 By investing in our future healthcare workers, we aim to build a stronger, healthier community—one where kamaʻāina are empowered to return home and care for their own ʻohana and neighbors.
 Whether you’re entering nursing, behavioral health, medical assisting, or another allied health profession, this scholarship can help you along your journey.